- The Washington Times - Friday, November 14, 2025

 “President Trump has made clear that the United States will always defend the right of Christians to freely worship here at home and around the world,” Mr. Hegseth told The Washington Times.
 “As a Christian, this is also very important to me and my family.”

-Mr. Hegseth, a conservative Christian, said in a statement that the Defense Department, under its new name of the Department of War, “condemns the persecution against Christians that has taken place in Nigeria — and numerous other countries — and is fully prepared to act whenever called upon by the commander-in-chief.”
+Mr. Hegseth, a conservative Christian, said in a statement that the Defense Department, also called the Department of War, “condemns the persecution against Christians that has taken place in Nigeria — and numerous other countries — and is fully prepared to act whenever called upon by the commander-in-chief.”

 Congress has not confirmed the new name for the Pentagon or Mr. Hegseth’s new title, secretary of war.

-The comments come in response to questions posed to the secretary about a growing global crackdown on Christians who are facing severe persecution in Nigeria, China, South Korea and elsewhere.
+Mr. Hegseth was responding to questions posed about a growing global crackdown on Christians, who are facing severe persecution in Nigeria, China, South Korea and elsewhere.

-The defense secretary said he believes it is important to speak out against the persecution of Christians.
+The defense secretary said it is important to speak out against the persecution of Christians.

-Mr. Hegseth said before becoming the top Pentagon leader that his faith and patriotism are intertwined.
+Before he became the top Pentagon leader, he said, his faith and patriotism were intertwined.

 “To me, patriotism is not about love of government.
 It’s about love of our founding ideals that have pursued a more perfect union from the very beginning,” he told the Nashville Christian Family magazine in 2023.
 “It goes back to basics for me as a Christian: love of God and an understanding that my freedoms come from God — not from government — and that this nation was created as an experiment in self-governance and human freedom that every generation must perpetuate.”

-Mr. Trump raised the issue of Christians being killed indiscriminately in Nigeria on Truth Social this month.
-He threatened to halt all aid and warned that the U.S. military “may very well go into that now disgraced country, ’guns-a-blazing,’ to completely wipe out the Islamic Terrorists who are committing these horrible atrocities.”
+Mr. Trump raised the issue of indiscriminate killings of Christians in Nigeria on Truth Social this month.
+He threatened to halt all aid and warned that the U.S. military “may very well go into that now disgraced country, ‘guns-a-blazing,’ to completely wipe out the Islamic Terrorists who are committing these horrible atrocities.”

 “Christianity is facing an existential threat in Nigeria.
 Thousands of Christians are being killed.
 Radical Islamists are responsible for this mass slaughter,” Mr. Trump stated.

-The extremist Islamist armed group Boko Haram also has terrorized northeast Nigeria, an insurgency that has killed tens of thousands of people over the past 15 years.
+The extremist Islamist armed group Boko Haram also has terrorized northeast Nigeria in an insurgency that has killed tens of thousands of people over the past 15 years.

-Analysts estimate that more than 50,000 Christians have been killed in Nigeria since 2009, with about 7,000 in the first half of 2025.
-Most have come at the hands of Boko Haram or Muslim Fulani militants.
+Analysts estimate that more than 50,000 Christians have been killed in Nigeria since 2009, about 7,000 in the first half of 2025, most at the hands of Boko Haram or Muslim Fulani militants.

 Mr. Trump said he instructed the Pentagon to prepare for possible military action, noting that “if we attack, it will be fast, vicious, and sweet, just like the terrorist thugs attack our CHERISHED Christians!”

-In South Korea, conservative Christians also are facing persecution with several faith leaders forced into severe pre-trial detention.
+In South Korea, conservative Christians also are facing persecution, and several faith leaders have been forced into severe pretrial detention.

 The federation, formerly known as the Unification Church, owns multiple businesses, including The Washington Times.